 The University reserves the right to determine full-time status based on course and/or research load and stage of degree completion.

 For graduate assistantship holders of a quarter-time or greater appointment, nine credit hours per semester is defined as a full-time load for those university policies that require a student to be considered full-time.
-Academic deans may grant exceptions to this policy for teaching assistants in those departments which conform to national course load policies in their disciplines.
+Academic deans or designees may grant exceptions to this policy for teaching assistants in those departments which conform to national course load policies in their disciplines.

-For graduate students receiving a university or externally-funded fellowship, twelve credit hours per semester constitutes a full-time load.
+For graduate students receiving a university or externally-funded fellowship as defined by the Office for Graduate Fellowships and Awards, twelve credit hours per semester constitutes a full-time load.

-The number of credit hours which a graduate student may carry without special permission is fifteen.
-A heavier load may be permitted by the student’s academic dean.
-Included in the calculation of student load are credit hours of graduate credit other than formal coursework, e.g., credit hours in thesis or dissertation, in directed individual study, in supervised research, and in supervised teaching.
+The maximum number of credit hours which a graduate student may carry without special permission is fifteen.
+A heavier load may be permitted by the student’s academic dean or designee.
+Included in the calculation of student load are individualized graduate credit hours other than formal coursework, such as credit hours in thesis or dissertation, in directed individual study, in supervised research, and in supervised teaching.

-A student who wishes to register for fewer than twelve credit hours per semester must have written approval from his/her academic dean prior to registration.
+Students who wish to register for fewer than twelve credit hours per semester must initiate the request, have it approved by the student’s faculty advisor, and it may require written approval from their academic dean or designee prior to registration.
+Guidelines for dean’s level approval vary by college and are available at respective Dean’s Offices.

-To be eligible to receive financial aid, all graduate students must be enrolled for at least six credit hours per semester.
+To be eligible to receive financial aid, all graduate students must be enrolled for at least six graduate credit hours per semester.

+Standard Full-Time Load and Underload Definition

 The standard full-time load for graduate students for certification purposes is twelve credit hours per semester, unless otherwise noted.

-Some departments may permit such students to enroll on a part-time basis.
-A student who wishes to register for fewer than twelve credit hours per semester must have written approval from his/heracademic dean prior to registration.
+Some departments may permit students to register for less than full-time enrollment, also called an underload.
+This part-time, underload registration may consist of individualized graduate credit hours and must be initiated by the student, approved by the student’s faculty advisor, and may require approval by the academic dean or designee.
+Guidelines for dean’s level approval vary by college and are available at respective Dean’s Offices.

 For federal immigration reporting requirements, international (F-1 or J-1) students meet the full course of study requirement with enrollment of a minimum of nine credit hours in the Fall and Spring semesters, prior to completion of coursework.
 Departments may require additional enrollment, depending on department policy.
 After completion of required coursework, the standard university policy applies.
 An F-1 or J-1 student who wishes to reduce enrollment below the required levels must request permission, in advance, from an advisor at the Center for Global Engagement.
 For more information, visit https://cge.fsu.edu/.